Webritter/Webritter.SharePointFileRenamer/README.md

-### Update a text property with the version of the document
+### Update a text property with the version of the document in all not approved files

 In your document library you have a text field "DocumentVersion" and have used it in word.exe as a field.
 This text-Field should be updated with the next published version.